What is the IRB?

 Human subjects may not be involved in research unless the researcher has obtained informed consent of the subject, unless special circumstances exist.
 This ensures that the subjects are aware of the risks they may be exposed to as part of the research study.
 Please see the IRB policy on informed consent in Section 7B of the IRB Manual.

-As part of your research request, you will need to document your informed consent procedures.
-The Informed Consent Template may be found on the "Forms" link on the side bar of this page.
+As part of your Research Request Review Application, you will need to explain your informed consent procedures.
+The Informed Consent templates can be found on the Submitting a Research Review Request Application page.

 Who serves on the IRB?

 Dr. Aarek Farmer, Chair of IRB and Associate Professor of Education

 Dr. Melissa Judd, Asst.
 Principal, Chester County Middle School